rochefort/mb_string/README.md

 `mb_string` is extended Ruby string class for dealing multi-byte strings, add `mb_ljust`, `mb_rjust`, `mb_center` and `mb_truncate` methods.

+## Requirements

+Ruby versions is earlier than 2.0.

 ## Installation

 Add this line to your application's Gemfile: